ibm-cloud-docs/vmware-service/vmaas/tgw-adding-connections.md

 {: #tgw-adding-connections-prereq-version-tgw}

 Before you can add a connection group to your VDC, you must create a {{site.data.keyword.tg_short}}.
 For more information, see the [{{site.data.keyword.tg_short}} console](https://cloud.ibm.com/interconnectivity/transit/provision) and [Getting started with {{site.data.keyword.tg_full_notm}}](/docs/transit-gateway?topic=transit-gateway-getting-started).

+You must create the {{site.data.keyword.tg_short}} in the same region as the Cloud Director site where the VDC is deployed.
+{: important}

 ## Procedure to connect VMware as a Service
 {: #tgw-adding-connections-proc}